deodandem/1134/content/docs/Schedule/_index.md

 <p class="descript">
 Prior to class, focus on finishing Essay 1.
 If you have time, read the introduction of <i>Art of the Sonnet</i> and peruse some of the short essays on individual sonnets.
 When you're done, read the given page range of <i>Post-Petrarchism</i> for Monday.
 In class, we will try to consolidate some of the observations we made in class on Wednesday with a lecture on the Early Modern sonnet and the function of the poetic <span class="key">conceit</span>.

+{{</ expand >}}

 ### Week 5: Sept 28, 30, Oct 2 – Sonnet

 9/28: Sonnet reader (cont.) *Post-Petrarchism,* Introduction (p.
 1-13)
 <p class="descript">
 Prior to class, read and take your own notes on <span class="key">ritual</span> and <span class="key">fiction</span> dimensions of a sonnet from the reader.
 We will discuss sonnets from the 19th century onward see how we can apply these concepts to various poems.
-We will also develop an understanding of how our previous discussions of line, meter, and conceit, relate to the two new terms.
+We will also develop an understanding of how our previous discussions of line, meter, and conceit, relate to the two new terms.<br><br>
+Optional reading: <a href="https://www.jstor.org/stable/1342848">"On the Margins of Discourse"</a> by Barbara Herrnstein Smith.
+This is referenced in the definition of "fiction" in Greene's book and is a very clear, interesting read.
 </p>

 9/30: Sonnet reader (cont.), *Post-Petrarchism,* Chapter 1 (p.
 22-27)